Shanty34/Shanty34/README.md

 Here are some of the projects you'll find in my repositories:

-- [QR Attendance](Link to Project 1): Brief description of the project.
+- [QR Attendance](https://github.com/Shanty34/QR-Attendance-System): "QR Attendance System," which we developed during the "Live The Code 2.0" Hackathon!
 - [Password Manager](https://github.com/Shanty34/Password-Manger): Very Basic password manager using Python with Encrypted SQL database.

 Feel free to explore and provide feedback on any project that catches your eye!